Simran-ch/InternPe_AI_ML_Projects/README.md

 **Project Overview :**
 <br>
-The goal of this project is to build a classification model that accurately predicts whether a patient is diabetic or non-diabetic based on various factors (i mention above).
+The goal of this project is to build a classification model that accurately predicts whether a patient is diabetic or non-diabetic based on various factors (as i mentioned above).
 <br>

 **Tools Used :**